-Philomena Lee biography
+Philomena Lee true story

 When her mother died, Philomena Lee was only six years old.
 She was entered into a convent school and stayed there until she reached age 18.
 Philomena soon came to realize she knew little about the realities of living in the outside world.
 She had no idea where babies came from, so when she met a man and became pregnant, it came as a complete surprise.